Healthcare Debates: Single-Payer vs. Multi-Payer

 If the U.S. wants to transition to a single-payer system, it has a long way to go.
 But it’s not starting from zero, either.
 Despite its current commitment to a multi-payer system, single-payer healthcare has a long history in the U.S. President Harry Truman endorsed such a system in 1945, which would’ve funded national health insurance through payroll taxes.
 When those proposals failed, a new single-payer system (Medicare) took its place.

 The debate between single-payer and multi-payer healthcare continues to rage in the United States and remains a largely partisan issue.
-Many Democratic candidates in the upcoming 2020 election have built a platform centered around Medicare-for-All.
+Many Democratic candidates in the recent 2024 election built a platform centered around Medicare-for-All.
 Meanwhile, Republican candidates rally their base with commitments to undo any legislation remotely resembling the single-payer model.

 But the issue of healthcare itself cuts across party lines.
 Over half of Americans worry “a great deal” about the affordability and availability of healthcare.
-According to February 2019 poll, over 70 percent of Americans want some form of universal healthcare, but the way such a plan would be enacted remains divisive.
+According to January 2023 poll, 57 percent of Americans want the government to ensure affordable healthcare, but the way such a plan would be enacted remains divisive.
 The main conflicts center around cost, care, and complexity.
 There are valid points to be made on each side.

 Paying for Healthcare: Collective vs. Individual